hashgraph/hedera-mirror-node/charts/marketplace/gcp/README.md

 ## v0.13 to v0.27+

-Marketplace upgrade from v0.13 to v0.27+ include many noteworthy improvements and changes.
+The Marketplace solution update from v0.13 to v0.27+ includes many noteworthy improvements and changes.
-Unfortunately 2 such changes introduce breaking stateful set changes from the mirror node and postgres sub charts.
+Unfortunately, 2 such changes introduce breaking stateful set changes from the mirror node and postgres sub charts.
 As such, a few extra steps are necessary to ensure a smooth upgrade process.
 These steps draw inspiration from Bitnami's [Upgrade Steps To 9.0.0](https://artifacthub.io/packages/helm/bitnami/postgresql#to-9-0-0)

-1. From a v0.13 repo Stop importer downloading
+1. From a v0.13 repo, stop stream file downloads on the importer
     > **Note:** It's important to run the following command from a v0.13 repo, to ensure additional charts and resources are not prematurely pushed to the existing application
     ```shell script
     helm upgrade "${APP_NAME}" charts/hedera-mirror --namespace "${NAMESPACE}" --install --reuse-values --set importer.config.hedera.mirror.importer.downloader.record.enabled=false --set importer.config.hedera.mirror.importer.downloader.balance.enabled=false